gauenk/stnls/README.md

 See [`scripts/example_folds.py`]() and [`scripts/example_nls.py`]() for an example usages.

-## Patch-based Processing: Attention and Non-Local Denoising
+## Patch-based Processing: Graph Neural Networks, Attention, and Non-Local Denoising

 We would like to be able to operate on image patches, rather than the entire image.
 This is motivated by research such as [Graph Neural Networks](https://arxiv.org/abs/1812.08434), [VIT](https://arxiv.org/pdf/2010.11929.pdf), [NAT](https://arxiv.org/abs/2204.07143), and [LIDIA](https://arxiv.org/pdf/1911.07167.pdf).